johan456789/yaktoa/README.md

 - IPA (en-us) are automatically added

-  This is powered mostly by [English-to-IPA](https://github.com/mphilli/English-to-IPA), and [Oxford Dictionaries API](https://developer.oxforddictionaries.com/) as well.
-You have to provide your own API key (it's free).
+  This is powered mostly by [English-to-IPA](https://github.com/mphilli/English-to-IPA), and [Merriam-Webster Dictionary's free API](https://dictionaryapi.com/) as well.
+Providing your own API key is optional.

 - Source book of the word is added to the card